Artificial Intelligence

 The hype around generative AI has turned almost every boardroom conversation toward models and data.
 Yet the quiet hero of many success stories is not just any algorithm—it’s a Large Language Model paired with the right data strategy.
 For years, companies plugged those models into public APIs and hoped for the best.

-Now a decisive shift is underway: forward-thinking enterprises are replacing public endpoints with private intelligence stacks that put security, control, and competitive edge first.
+Now a decisive shift is underway: forward-thinking enterprises are replacing public endpoints with private AI and private intelligence stacks that put security, control, and competitive edge first—reshaping enterprise AI strategy along the way.
 Here’s why the migration is accelerating—and how you can get ahead of it.

 The Era of the Open API: A Double-Edged Sword